liquity/ChickenBond/README.md

 LUSD Chicken bonds is connected to three external contracts which are already live on mainnet:

-- Yearn LUSD Vault.
-ChickenBonds deposits funds here upon bond creation to earn yield.
-This vault utilizes the Liquity Stability Pool and the Tokemak LUSD reactor, which generate a return on deposited LUSD, in LUSD.
+- Yearn SP Vault.
+Chicken Bonds deposits funds here upon bond creation, to earn yield.
+This vault primarily utilizes the Liquity Stability Pool (SP) and secondarily the Tokemak LUSD reactor, which each generate a return on deposited LUSD, in LUSD.

-- Curve LUSD3CRV metapool.
+- Curve LUSD3CRV MetaPool.
 Chicken Bonds deposits LUSD here and receives the LUSD3CRV LP token.
-This is in turn deposited to the Yearn Curve vault which generates a return on deposited LUSD3CRV, in LUSD3CRV.
+This is in turn deposited to the Yearn Curve vault.

 - Yearn Curve Vault.
 LUSD3CRV is deposited here, and the vault generates a return on the deposit, paid in LUSD3CRV.